PandasThumb/pandasthumb.github.io/_posts/2022/2022-02-21-NZ-mauri-chemistry-kilmartin-seminar.md

 -----

-Here is the poster advertising and summarising Kilmartin's seminar:
+<a name="poster" />Here is the poster advertising and summarising Kilmartin's seminar:

 <figure><img src="/uploads/2022/Paul_Kilmartin_talk_poster.png" alt="[Paul Kilmartin poster for Feb.
 18 chemistry seminar on mātauranga Māori]"/>
 <figcaption><small>Poster for Paul Kilmart's Feb.
 18 seminar in the School of Chemical Sciences, University of Auckland on mātauranga Māori and the NCEA Chemistry curriculum</small></figcaption>